-It’s just that the fact that I can spend only a few bucks for a cup of coffee and free wifi with no restriction on laptop use is invaluable to me.
+But the fact that I can spend a few bucks for a hot cup of joe and free wifi is invaluable to me.
 Many of you tech-savvy, IT, work-remotely dirtbags know this.
-Additionally, their store hours are often better than many coffee shops I’ve been to while road tripping.
-“What do you mean, your cafe is only open until 4 p.m.?!” and flash forward to me sitting in their parking lot, poaching wifi for another hour.
-Most Starbucks cafes stay open until at least 8 p.m. or later
+Additionally, store hours are often better than many coffee shops I’ve been to while road tripping.
+Most Starbucks cafes stay open until at least 8 p.m. or later–which means I don’t have to sit outside in the parking lot, poaching wifi for another hour.

-There is a Starbucks on every major city street corner, in every shopping center, airport, and highway rest stop.
+There is one on every major city street corner, in every shopping center, airport, and highway rest stop.
 I’ve even seen multiple shops set up on a single Manhattan block.
-For me, it’s a guaranteed rest stop where I can fill up my Nalgenes with water for free, grab a cup of joe, and have a pleasant, private poop before getting back into a car for five and a half hours.
+I can fill up my Nalgene with water, grab a hot cup to go, and have a pleasant, private poop before getting back into a car for the next five-hour block.

 As much as we all love to hate corporate America (especially those who don’t actually know what a cappuccino is or has made-up beverage sizes), Starbucks has remained consistently convenient over the years.
 Maybe they really are an evil corporate company, but they also have a reward program that gifts me a free drink on my birthday every year, not to mention I get a ten cent discount for bringing in my own filthy, crusty, unwashed mug.
 They’ll even rinse it out with hot water with a smile if you ask them to nicely enough.
 That doesn’t seem too evil to me.